 Playing Poker to Win

-People play poker for different reasons.
+Poker player are a different breed of people, they are very different form players searching those no-deposit free-spins.
+Poker players are simple, the play to WIN.
 If you want to play poker then you must want to win and bring the money home.
 Winning poker is all about getting the prize money.
 It is not about playing to win a bunch of poker titles from different tournaments.
 In one way or another, these might happen but this is now how and why you play to win.

 Winning poker is the science and the art of taking more money that what you put on risk on the poker table.
 You risk your money in very calculated ways and aim to end up with more money than when you started the game.